basarevych/dynamic-table/docs/array-adapter.md

 $adapter->setData($data);       // <-- Feed our array to the adapter
 ```

 The last step is to create a mapper of source data row to resulting array row.
-Output format is [ 'column-id' => $cell_value ].
+Output format is [ 'column-id' => $cell_value, ... ].

 ```php
 $mapper = function ($row) {